 - Publishing, broadcasting, advertising, public relations, business (general)

 In your online coursework, we will examine cultural influences in communication across ethnic and national boundaries, as well as how gender, race, class, sexual orientation, and other social positions affect media coverage, portrayals, production and reception.
 As you progress in the program, you will gain the skills and knowledge to work in and communicate with layered and changing populations locally, nationally, and globally.

 The Intercultural Communication Bachelor’s Degree offers all of the courses associated with the major requirements needed to complete the BA in an online format.
-To qualify for admission to the program, students must have already completed a majority of the UNM Core Curriculum, as well as college and minor requirements.
+To qualify for admission to the program, students must have already completed a majority of the UNM General Education requirements as well as college and minor requirements.

 The major requirements for completing the program total 18 credit hours.
 Below is a listing of all of the required courses and the planned offerings.

 - CJ 314 Intercultural Communication

 - CJ 323 Nonverbal Communication